Meet the SOHP

 Field Scholar

 Sophie To is a PhD candidate in the Department of Health Behavior.
 Her research examines how media, arts, and storytelling are used to address health issues and advocate for racial equity.
 Their dissertation will explore how Asian American comedians in the South experience and tell stories about racialization and health.
 Before coming back to her hometown of Chapel Hill, Sophie received a BA from Vanderbilt and an MPH from Yale, and she worked in community health.
+Sophie is currently co-teaching the SOHP’s internship seminar.

 Spring 2023 Undergraduate Interns